Local Court Information

-The Superior Court docket is posted online daily: www.ontariocourtdates.ca.
-While matters are disrupted due to COVID-19, as a courtesy the MLA is posting the daily docket and login information for hearings on our main page.
+As a courtesy, the MLA is posting the Superior Court of Justice daily docket and login information for hearings on our home page.
 The MLA is not responsible for any matters related to court scheduling and MLA staff cannot answer questions or provide any further assistance.
 Please contact the Superior Court office at 519-660-3000 if you have any questions about the docket.

 A hardcopy of the docket is available at the front desk of the MLA Practice Resource Centre.
 You will also find printed dockets at the courthouse information desk outside of the Court Registrar’s office (ground floor, located by the escalators to the left as you enter), and electronically on the wall-mounted screen to the right of the desk.

 When setting dates in civil assignment court, participants are expected to take into account the weeks of the spring, fall and statutory judicial meetings.
 Dates can be located at www.ontariocourts.ca.
 Please use preceding year dates as a guide if not posted.
 Civil trials will not begin or continue during the months of July or August.

 (Chief Justice letter re: revised Guidelines to Determine the Mode of Proceeding in Criminal Family Civil – effective February 1, 2024)

 - Notices and Orders

 Our regional civil practice directions are issued by the Regional Senior Justice.
 As of June 1, 2023, The Honourable Renee Pomerance is the Regional Senior Justice, taking over from Justice Bruce Thomas.
 The most recent regional practice directions and memos to date are: